korewireless/Microvisor-Demo-Http/README.md

 ## View Log Output

-You can start log streaming separately — for example, in a second terminal windoow — with this command:
+You can start log streaming separately — for example, in a second terminal window — with this command:

 ```bash
 twilio microvisor:logs:stream ${MV_DEVICE_SID}